Pairing Cigars with Coffee

 Similarly, the coffee bean is grown and produced in an agricultural process.
 Like a cigar, the composition of coffee is determined by where the beans are grown and how exactly the coffee cherry turns into a bean.

 The flavor of a cup of coffee most commonly ranges from soft to stout, nutty to fruity, and sweet to acidic.
 Coffee may also have several flavors in one cup, each sip hitting different notes, with variations from the initial taste to the aftertaste.

-Each has levels of spice, an essential earthy quality and acidity, all balanced by a host of other flavors that evolve throughout consumption.
+Each has levels of spice, essential earthy quality, and acidity, all balanced by a host of other flavors that evolve throughout consumption.
 Again, specific pairings depend much on the taste preferences of the cigar smoker and coffee drinker.